derak-isaack/dsc-capstone-project_finale/Readme.md

 ## Sentiment Analysis
 - Scrape twitter sentiments about EABL using nitter scraper(https://pypi.org/project/nitter/).
 To scrape tweets, run the scripts in the **Scrapers** directory independently while changing the search term in the **get_tweets** function then specify the term and length.
+The scripts can be found at [Tweeter scrappers](Scrapers)
 NB: Nitter scrapper has a limit of 80 tweets per session because after that it throws an error.
 ![Nitter scraper](<Screenshot (549).png>)
 - Concat and merge all EABL sentiments into a single dataframe for easier analysis.